alexander-jones/NCV/README.md

 <a name="linuxDependencies"/>
 #### On Linux / Unix:

-Multiple libraries needed by NCV require CMake to generate makefiles, so if your system does not contain CMake enter `sudo apt-get install cmake` into a terminal
+Libraries needed by NCV require CMake to generate makefiles, so if your system does not contain CMake enter `sudo apt-get install cmake` into a terminal